A Patient Centered

 We don't have and don't anticipate receiving any coronavirus test kits.

-If you have mild respiratory symptoms with low-grade fever (under 101), please stay home.
-As we are unable to test or treat people with COVID 19 infection, we are discouraging those who may have the virus from coming to the office and exposing other patients and staff.
+If you have mild respiratory symptoms with low-grade fever (under 101), please stay home and we will schedule a tele-medicine visit.
+As we are unable to test or treat people with COVID 19 infection, we are not allowing those who may have symptoms from coming to the office and exposing other patients and staff.

-If you develop a high fever with cough and/or shortness of breath, we will direct you to an emergency department.
+If you develop a high fever with cough and shortness of breath, we will direct you to an emergency department.